electron/electron/docs/tutorial/progress-bar.md

 `setProgressBar(0.63)`.

-Setting the parameter to negative values (e.g. `-1`) will remove the progress bar, whereas setting it to values greater than `1` (e.g. `2`) will switch the progress bar to indeterminate mode (Windows-only -- it will clamp to 100% otherwise).
-In this mode, a progress bar remains active but does not show an actual percentage.
-Use this mode for situations when you do not know how long an operation will take to complete.
+Setting the parameter to negative values (e.g. `-1`) will remove the progress bar.
+Setting it to a value greater than `1` will indicate an indeterminate progress bar in Windows or clamp to 100% in other operating systems.
+An indeterminate progress bar remains active but does not show an actual percentage, and is used for situations when you do not know how long an operation will take to complete.

 See the [API documentation for more options and modes][setprogressbar].